 Data-driven marketers understand that all divisions of a business must collaborate in order to analyze and harness the data they collect.
 This is arguably one of the most important lessons we can learn from data-driven marketers.
 They break down silos in their organization, and bring everyone together to determine where improvements can be made.
 Through collaboration, data-marketers gain insight into where they can make changes, and enable those changes across the company.

 It’s important for marketers to get support from executive leadership to do this successfully.
-In most instances, nearly two-thirds (62%) of laggards highlight that executives have not committed to the necessary investments to make best use of data in their marketing programmes.
+In most instances, nearly two-thirds (62%) of laggards highlight that executives have not committed to the necessary investments to make best use of data in their marketing programs.
 This compares to only 37% of top performers.

 3. Harness Technology To Enable Strategy